 This one is pretty pervasive.
 Yet studies have found that in reality, smoking causes long-term stress levels to rise.
 The only stress is actually relieves is the withdrawal between cigarettes.
 Other studies have found that smokers experience higher levels of stress between cigarettes, but lower levels over all when they quit.

 Thinking about quitting?
 Why not try it out for 24 hours?
-The Great American Smokeout is happening November 16.
-You can contact the Health Promotion Program for more information.
+Take the pledge during the Great American Smokeout on November 18 to receive your 20% off MCX coupon.
+You can contact the Semper Fit Health Promotion Program for more information.

 Quitting smoking isn’t easy.
 Being close to someone who is trying to quit can also be difficult – what do you say, what can you to help, and moreover, what shouldn’t you do?